-There are very few things that remain “static” about college these days: Costs seem to rise with each passing semester, interest rates on college loans are forever fluctuating, and the algorithms that schools use in order to create a “perfect” class of students each year change with such rapidity it can make one’s head spin.
-But according to Neill Seltzer, CEO of Noodle Pros, there are three “immutable” (yes, that IS a great SAT word, by the way) facts about college selection that do not change, and have not changed in decades.
-It was these three basic facts that Neill discussed during a recent Facebook Live.
+Costs seem to rise with each passing semester, interest rates on college loans are forever fluctuating, and the algorithms that schools use in order to create a “perfect” class of students each year change with such rapidity it can make one’s head spin.

-98% of students report loving the college they went to.
+98% of students report loving the college they attended.